-They do not actually carry any diseases- they spread them.
+They do not carry any diseases- they spread them.

-Some of the most common infections that can be transmitted by roaches are E.coli (short for Escherichia coli), salmonella, shigella and streptococcus (the last two cause strep throat).
+Some of the most common infections that roaches can transmit are E.coli (short for Escherichia coli), salmonella, shigella and streptococcus (the last two cause strep throat).

-They carry these viruses on their legs and bodies, and also in their intestines.
+They carry these viruses on their legs, bodies, and intestines.

-If you touch a cockroach, it’s possible for its droppings to get under your fingernails.
-If you eat soon after that, the bacteria from those droppings can end up inside your body as well.
-It is not very common for people to catch these infections from roaches, though.
+If you touch a cockroach, its droppings can get under your fingernails.
+If you eat soon after that, the bacteria from those droppings can also end up inside your body.
+However, it is not very common for people to catch these infections from roaches.

-One thing that’s good to remember is that roaches do clean themselves like cats do (they lick their legs and such) – this means the droppings on their legs will not be there for long.
+One good thing to remember is that roaches clean themselves as cats do (they lick their legs and such) – this means the droppings on their legs will not be there for long.

 Do Cockroaches Sleep?

-Cockroaches do sleep, but they don’t have eyelids so they can’t really close their eyes.
-They will only rest when they are in a dark place where they feel safe, and even then it might be just for a few minutes or hours.
+Cockroaches do sleep but don’t have eyelids, so they can’t close their eyes.
+They will only rest in a dark place where they feel safe, and even then, it might be just for a few minutes or hours.

-When the roach is resting, its body goes into “stop” mode which means all of its muscles will relax (this doesn’t mean that they are unconscious though).
+When the roach is resting, its body goes into “stop” mode, meaning all of its muscles will relax (this doesn’t mean they are unconscious, though).

 Do Cockroaches Have Blood?

-Yes, they do have blood – it is called hemolymph and it’s actually closer to the blood of an insect than it is to our blood (the color varies depending on what type of food they eat).
+Yes, they do have blood – it is called hemolymph, and it’s closer to an insect’s blood than our blood (the colour varies depending on what type of food they eat).

 When a roach loses a leg, it can bleed because the hemolymph will ooze out.
 Sometimes they will “bleed” to death this way simply because their immune system isn’t strong enough, and other times it might be caused by a bacterium that enters the wound and releases toxins.